Big oil on the back foot in changing energy world

 Exxon has turned back to its home patch for growth during the boom in extracting gas from shale.
 It spent $1.7 billion last year to buy two private producers of shale gas and $30 billion for U.S. natural gas producer XTO Energy in 2010.
 Those deals are looking less clever now as a glut holds natural gas prices at 10-year lows.

-Data suggests that in exploration at least, the majors are pedaling fast to stand still - and on ever more costly bicycles.
+Data suggests that in exploration at least , the majors are pedalling fast to stand still - and on ever more costly bicycles.

 Analysts at Wood Mackenzie predict that conventional oil and gas industry exploration spending will top $80 billion in 2012, up from $20 billion 10 years ago.

-The oil majors - defined by WoodMac as BP, Chevron, ConocoPhillips (COP.N), ENI (ENI.MI), ExxonMobil, Shell, Statoil (STL.OL) and Total - will account for about $25 billion of that, up from around $8 billion in 2002.
+The oil majors - defined by WoodMac as BP, Chevron, ConocoPhillips, ENI, ExxonMobil, Shell, Statoil and Total - will account for about $25 billion of that, up from around $8 billion in 2002.
 Yet their total reported production in the period has not grown at all, remaining at around 7.5 billion barrels a year.

-Many people in the industry wonder what purpose the majors will serve in the years to come, given how effective the exploration industry has become and how oil services specialists such as Schlumberger (SLB.N), Halliburton (HAL.N), and Baker Hughes BHI.N have grown in stature.
+Many people in the industry wonder what purpose the majors will serve in the years to come, given how effective the exploration industry has become and how oil services specialists such as Schlumberger, Halliburton, and Baker Hughes have grown in stature.

-“I think it’s going to be very difficult for the majors to compete with very focused businesses like ours,” said Aidan Heavey, chief executive of the British exploration company Tullow Oil (TLW.L), which operates in one of the hottest development areas in the world - Africa.
+“I think it’s going to be very difficult for the majors to compete with very focused businesses like ours,” said Aidan Heavey, chief executive of the British exploration company Tullow Oil, which operates in one of the hottest development areas in the world - Africa.

 Tullow has a market value of about $19 billion, less than 5 percent of world number one Exxon’s $398 billion, yet it has developed a range of projects around Africa, albeit with help from bigger companies.